Culture-to-Culture Image Translation and User Evaluation: Discussion

-Fourth, we found a positive correlation between respondents giving a high score to $E$ objects and $O \to E$ objects.
-Even if drawing strong conclusions about the preferences of Italians is not possible (and not desirable as it might lead to stereotypes), this result confirms the possibility to identify people that prefer culturized images that match their background during interactions with robots: a person that appreciates European objects, tend to favor both $E$ and $O \to E$ objects.
+We found a positive correlation between respondents giving a high score to $E$ objects and $O \to E$ objects, which confirms Hypothesis 3.
+Even if drawing strong conclusions about the preferences of Italians is not possible (and not desirable as it might lead to stereotypes), this result confirms the possibility of identifying people that prefer culturized images that match their background during interactions with robots.
+In short, a person who prefers European objects tends to favor both $E$ and $O \to E$, which motivates the culturization process.